sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

 {{< platformBlock "Docker" >}}
 ## Deploy Sensu with Docker

-Sensu 2.0 can be run via [Docker](https://www.docker.com/) or [rkt](https://coreos.com/rkt) using the [sensu/sensu](https://hub.docker.com/r/sensu/sensu/) image.
+Sensu Go can be run via [Docker](https://www.docker.com/) or [rkt](https://coreos.com/rkt) using the [sensu/sensu](https://hub.docker.com/r/sensu/sensu/) image.
 When running Sensu from Docker there are a couple of things to take into consideration.

 The backend requires four exposed ports and persistent storage.
 This example uses a shared filesystem.
-Sensu 2.0 is backed by a distributed database, and its storage should be provisioned accordingly.
+Sensu Go is backed by a distributed database, and its storage should be provisioned accordingly.
 We recommend local storage or something like Throughput Optimized or Provisioned IOPS EBS if local storage is unavailable.
 The exposed ports are:

 - 2380: Sensu storage peer listener (only other Sensu backends need access to this port)
 - 3000: Sensu dashboard